exp36/real-estate-price-predictor/README.md

 MLP and XGBoost Price Prediction utilizing the City of Milwaukee's Property Data

 Key Features:
-Defined target attribute and features (classified as either numerical or categorical) Handling of missing numerical and categorical data Normalization of numerical features
+- Defined target attribute and features (classified as either numerical or categorical)
+- Handling of missing numerical and categorical data
+- Normalization of numerical features
-One-hot encoding of categorical features
+- One-hot encoding of categorical features
-MLP Prediction using a tuned model
+- MLP Prediction using a tuned model
-XGboost (tuned) Prediction with and without outliers removed Percent Error Distribution
+- XGboost Prediction with and without outliers removed
+- Percent Error Distribution
-R2 Score Distribution over random splits
+- R2 Score Distribution over random splits